 - Choose a slow-release organic fertilizer like this one with a good ratio of nitrogen (promotes green growth) and phosphorus (promotes flowering) - those labeled "all-purpose" are fine.
 There's a lot more options than there used to be, so many home center nursery departments carry organic options.

-- Arrange your plants depending on the type of pot – pictured above is the plant spacing for a hanging planter that will be seen from all sides: a large, main plant for the center (I love calibrachoas for this - they don't get as gangly as regular petunias) and then 6 smaller trailing/filler plants around the outside (pictured are 3 Creeping Jenny divisions that wintered over, 2 trailing verbena, and 1 alyssum).
+Pictured above is the plant spacing for a hanging planter that will be seen from all sides: a large, main plant for the center (I love calibrachoa for this - they don't get as gangly as regular petunias) and then 6 smaller trailing/filler plants around the outside (pictured are 3 Creeping Jenny divisions that wintered over, 2 trailing verbena, and 1 alyssum).

-Plant in the spaces you created, fill in all around the plants with potting soil, pressing down well to remove air pockets.
+Plant in the spaces you created, fill in all around the plants with potting soil, and press down well to remove air pockets.

-Leaving an inch or so of space will make it much easier to water your pots throughout the season - the water will have a place to gather as it soaks in instead of running immediately off the sides (which will also cause the soil to spill over, making a dirty mess…)
+Leaving an inch or so of space will make it much easier to water your pots throughout the season - the water will have a place to gather as it soaks in instead of running immediately off the sides (which will also cause the soil to spill over, making a dirty mess...).

-- Use your gentle sprayer to water the planted pot thoroughly, which helps to settle the roots in as well.
+Use your gentle sprayer to water the planted pot thoroughly, which helps to settle the roots in as well.

 - Use 5-7 plants in larger pots (2 tall, 1-3 medium, 2-3 trailing).

-- Watering – every couple of days in cooler weather (check pots for dryness), once a day when it’s hot.
-The crystals make it so you do not have to water twice a day.
-Bonus tip: if you live in extremely hot areas, give your pots a once-every-couple-weeks 'kiddie pool soak' - set them in a kiddie pool, fill it with water and let them soak it up for a day (this is also a great vacation watering tip!)
+Pro Tip: if you live in extremely hot areas, give your pots a once-every-couple-weeks 'kiddie pool soak' - set them in a kiddie pool, fill it with water and let them soak it up for a day (this is also my best vacation watering tip!)

-- Deadheading spent flowers once a week or so (if things are looking lanky mid-season for plants like petunias, cut them back - they'll look a bit sad for a week or so, but will bounce back and look better than before).
+Pro Tip: if things are looking lanky mid-season for plants like petunias, cut them back - they'll look a bit sad for a week or so, but will bounce back and look better than before.

-- Fertilizing once more mid-season – use liquid fish emulsion when watering or apply more slow-release fertilizer on the soil and scratch in a bit before watering well.
+Fertilize once more mid-season - if needed.
+Use liquid fish emulsion when watering or apply more slow-release fertilizer on the soil and scratch in a bit before watering well.
 You'll only need to do this if leaves start to yellow or plants have stopped blooming.

-So there you have it - a planting tutorial and my 7 tried-and-true tips for planting flower pots organically so they thrive all season!
+So there you have it - a planting tutorial and my seven tried-and-true tips for planting flower pots organically so they thrive all season!